Mnuchin: White House lawyers spoke with Treasury Dept. about request for Trump tax returns

 Breaking News Emails

-Treasury Secretary Steve Mnuchin acknowledged Tuesday that the agency's lawyers have been in contact with the White House about an official congressional request for six years of President Donald Trump’s tax returns.
+Treasury Secretary Steven Mnuchin acknowledged Tuesday that the agency's lawyers have been in contact with the White House about an official congressional request for six years of President Donald Trump’s tax returns.

 Mnuchin, however, said that he had not personally spoken to Trump or to anyone at the White House about the request.